epccs/Irrigate7/SelfTest/README.md

 ## Firmware Upload

-With a serial port connection (set the BOOT_PORT in Makefile) and optiboot installed on the RPUno run 'make bootload' and it should compile and then flash the MCU.
+With a serial port connection (set the BOOT_PORT in Makefile) and xboot installed on the Irrigate7 run 'make bootload' and it should compile and then flash the MCU.

 ```
-rsutherland@conversion:~/Samba/RPUno/SelfTest$ make bootload
+rsutherland@conversion:~/Samba/Irrigate7/SelfTest$ make bootload
 ...
 avrdude done.
 Thank you.
 rsutherland@conversion:~/Samba/Irrigate7/SelfTest$ make clean